Panasonic GX9 Review

 Improved tracking for an otherwise-unchanged autofocus system

-But in other respects, the Lumix GX9's autofocus system looks to be basically unchanged from that of the GX8.
-It's still solely a contrast-detection system supplemented by Panasonic's clever Depth from Defocus technology when using the company's own lens line.
+But in other respects, the Lumix GX9's autofocus system is basically unchanged from that of the GX8.
+It's still solely a contrast-detection system supplemented by Panasonic's clever Depth From Defocus technology when using the company's own lens line.
 And it still has a total of 49 autofocus points to choose from.
 Focus acquisition speed is said to be unchanged from the GX8, too, at around 0.07 seconds to detect and confirm a focus lock.
 All the usual features you'd expect are present and accounted for, including both face and eye detection, as well as pinpoint AF for greater precision.